Gettysburg recognizes students’ academic achievement in high school by awarding five categories of scholarships.

 Decisions on the scholarship recipients are made as part of the admissions process for entering first-year students.
 The four academic merit scholarships (Lincoln, Presidential, David Wills, and Founders) are awarded under Early Decision and Regular Decision as part of the admissions review process; a separate application is not required.

 The selection process for these scholarships is highly competitive with awards going to top-ranking applicants based upon strength of academic program and grade point average.
-Beginning with the Class of 2024, academic scholarships include:
+Academic scholarships include:

 - Eisenhower Scholarship- $40,000 annually